2023 Women’s Leadership Accelerator FAQ

 There is a field in the application form (Submittable) which allows applicants to ask for a recommendation letter from a reference by entering the reference’s email address into the form.
 References will receive a notification from Submittable to submit their letter of recommendation.
 We strongly encourage you let your reference know to expect this email invitation so it doesn’t get lost in their inbox or spam folder.

-References must be submitted by Thursday, Nov.
-10, 2022 in order for your application to be considered complete.
+References must be submitted by the end of the application period, before the deadline in order for your application to be considered complete.

 Is it a firm application deadline?